f-PLT/dev-setup-scripts/README.md

 ## Description

-This cookbook is used to setup my dev environment.
+I use these scripts to setup my dev environment.

 It is meant for a first install, not constant provisionning, so some problems can occur if trying to run multiple times on the same system.

-I use Jetbrains IDEs, and their installation is included in the corresponding recipes. ex: CLion is installed by `ctools.rb`

 This project is built and maintained for my own personnal needs and learning experience.
-You are free to clone it and adapt-get it for your own needs as long as you respect the MIT license agreement.
+You are free to clone it and adapt-get it for your own needs.

 ## Project outline